 It is advised that students should first directly communicate with the person/department with whom they have a complaint.
-If the students still wish to formalize the complaint with the relevant academic or administrative head, they log into the Student Complaint System application complaints.aud.edu available under the My AUD Portal section on the AUD website www.aud.edu/myaud/index.asp.
+If the student still wishes to formalize the complaint with the relevant academic or administrative head, they can log into the Student Complaint System application and submit their complaint.